janverhaegen/NPMLink_Breakpoints_TypeScript_WebPack/SourceMapsTest_Main3/README.md

 ## Use

+Clone this repository to your local disk.
+It includes the main app and the dependency each in their own subdirectory.

-Open "sourcemapstest_main3" and "sourcemapstest_dep3" each in a separate instance of VSCODE.
+The easiest way is to open "sourcemapstest_main3" and "sourcemapstest_dep3" each in a separate instance of VSCODE.

 In the terminal of "sourcemapstest_dep3" run:
 1. `npm ci`